Skip to main content

 • At least 3 parties must sign the attached petition, 2 of whom may be from the same address.

-• Additionally, you must submit at least two of the following:
+• Additionally, you must submit at least one of the following:

 Petitions that do not meet the above requirements may be submitted for review for prosecution; however, an explanation of why the requirements have not been met must be stated on the IDENTIFICATION FORM.